ecency/vision-next/src/app/(dynamicPages)/Readme.md

 3. Entry: `/<some_tag>/<author>/<permlink>`
 4. Index: `/<some_tag>?`

-NextJs cannot declare dynamic routes by regex so the routing stage is on the middleware responsibility.
-Check out: `/features/next-middleware`.
+NextJs cannot declare dynamic routes by regex so the routing stage is on the middleware or rewrites responsibility.
+Check out: `/features/next-middleware`, `./next.config.js`.
 There is special handler for it.